topkecleon/telegram-bot-bash/doc/0_install.md

 Nevertheless you can install or update bashbot from a git repo, see next chapter ...

-### Create Installation / Update archives yourself
+### Create Installation / Update archives

-To install or update bashbot from a git repo you must create the archives yourself.
+To install or update bashbot from git repo execute `dev/make-distribution.sh`, this creates the archives and set up bashbot to run in `DIST/telegram.bot-bash`.

+*Note:* You should be familiar with `git`.

 1. Run `git clone https://github.com/topkecleon/telegram-bot-bash.git`
 2. Change into the directory `telegram-bot-bash`
-3. Run ` git checkout develop` (_otional, for latest dev version_)
+3. Optional: Run ` git checkout develop` for latest develop version
-4. Run ` dev/make-distribution.sh` (_add option --notest to skip tests_)
+4. Run ` dev/make-distribution.sh` (_add --notest to skip tests_)
-5. You'll find archives and a bashbot installation in directory DIST
-6. install or update abshbot using one of the archives (optional)

-*Note*: You can update the basbot installation in `DIST/telegram-bot-bash` with `git pull; dev/make-distrubition.sh --notest` to get the latest updates.
+5. Change to dir `DIST/`

+Use the archives created in `DIST/` to install or update bashbot as described above.

+To run a test bot, e.g. while development or testing latest changes, you can use the bashbot installation provided in `dist/telegram-bot-bash`.
+To update the test installation, e.g. after git pull, local changes or switch master/develop, run `dev/make-distrubition.sh` again.

 ### Note for BSD and MacOS